mannibasi/head-first-design-patterns/README.md

 ## The Singleton Pattern
 Ensures a class has only one instance, and provides a global point of access to it.

+## The Command Pattern
+Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.